 Cultural conversations should be permanent and require long-term investment, only in this way can brands establish valuable relationships with consumers.
 In addition, brands must incorporate a digital strategy that speaks specifically to Chinese customers, making the brand’s history more relevant to Chinese consumers with the help of local communication channels.

-What are the beauty trends to watch out for to engage Chinese customers?
+What are the beauty trends to watch out in order to engage with Chinese customers?

 Digital is everywhere in China

 Chinese customers discover brands via social media interactions or browsing deals on the internet.
-Therefore, having an omnichannel presence is necessary in China, even if you are focused primarily on selling in e-commerce platforms.
+Therefore, having an omnichannel presence is necessary for China, even if you are focused primarily on selling on e-commerce platforms.

 Interest in new and modern products